author image

 Decision Framework (when to use / when not to use)

 Use AI when decisions involve uncertainty, scale, and changing inputs.
-AI is suitable where prediction, prioritization, or optimization improves outcomes.
+The most effective business AI applications are those that improve prediction, prioritization, or optimization.
 Avoid AI when processes are stable, rules are fixed, or explainability is legally mandatory.
 Do not deploy AI without clear ownership, monitoring, and fallback mechanisms.
 AI should augment judgment, not replace accountability.

 Conclusion